 Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world with a genius for creating cozy all-day-cafés for everyone to enjoy (hence "Jedermann", which translates to "everyone").
 On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping about school, and a theater director mapping out upcoming projects with the staff.
 Jedermann is located in District 9, not far from the city center, but away from the throngs clogging the more popular old Jewish Quarter. .

 Those looking to passionately debate Hungarian political history will find themselves at home in this bar, set along what used to be a quiet street along the park in the bustling Jewish Quarter.
-Kisüzem is a popular place to meet for international college students from the Central European University, and the Budapest intelligentsia and artist communities.
-In addition to a range of wallet-friendly Hungarian drinks, rum fans can indulge in excellent selections from the top shelf.
-The .
+Kisüzem is a popular bar among local artists, Budapest's left-wing intelligentsia, and international students from the Central European University.
+In addition to a range of wallet-friendly Hungarian wines and beer, rum fans can indulge in excellent selections from the top shelf. .

 For most people in Hungary, sushi is synonymous with Japanese food.
 Komachi, a no-frills Japanese restaurant in the outer part of the Jewish Quarter, is committed to proving otherwise.
 For a Central Europe based restaurant, it serves a refreshingly broad range of everyday Japanese staples.
 Everything from miso-, shio-, and soy-based ramen to curry, tonkatsu, karaage, and donburi.

 Mazel Tov is for people who like the ruin bar concept in theory, but prefer things more upscale.
-This Middle Eastern restaurant in Budapest's old Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story.
-Cheap drinks have been upgraded to fancy cocktails, ham & cheese sandwiches to a range of trendy Middle Eastern mezze plates, self-service to hostesses, and cheap furniture to a thoughtfully designed industrial chic interior with sleek wood paneling. .
+This Middle Eastern restaurant in Budapest's buzzing Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story.
+Cheap drinks have been upgraded to fancy cocktails, ham & cheese sandwiches to a range of trendy Middle Eastern mezze plates, self-service to hostesses, and cheap furniture to a thoughtfully designed industrial-chic interior with sleek wood paneling. .